 Today, as many as 5.4 million American men and women are living with Alzheimer’s Disease, a progressive type of dementia that breaks down an individual’s mental cognition, including memory, thinking and behavior.
-Due to the fact Alzheimer’s symptoms gradually worsen over time, it is important that patients express their wishes regarding their care while they are able to make decisions for themselves.
+Due to the fact Alzheimer’s symptoms gradually worsen over time, it is important that dementia patients express their wishes regarding their care while they are able to make decisions for themselves.
 Elder care and estate planning may be crucial in ensuring that those wishes are met and followed as the disease progresses and will designate loved ones to make decisions when the time comes that the individual no longer can.

 According to the Alzheimer’s Association, properly executed elder care and estate plans for those living with Alzheimer’s will include an expanded durable power of attorney, a health care proxy, a living will, a last will and testament and possibly a trust.